 Charitable foundations have been urged to take more risks, improve relationships with grantees and improve processes, in a report out today.

 In its research Duty to Care?
-How to ensure grant-making helps and doesn’t hinder, The Institute for Voluntary Action Research has called upon foundations to make improvements in these three areas to help charities prosper.
+How to ensure grant-making helps and doesn’t hinder, The Institute for Voluntary Action Research has called upon foundations to make improvements in three areas to help charities prosper.

 It said that foundations have more resources than service delivery charities and therefore are in a better position to take risks such as investing in new projects.
 It also said charities should improve processes by trimming bureaucracy and recommended improving relationships as a way to foster “mutual understanding”.